 Low Reflectance Touch Panels Presentation

-Our Principal Touch Panel Technologist and VP of Sales for Europe, Dr. Farouk Zabel, shared a 20-minute presentation on Low Reflectance Touch Panels during the electronic Displays 2017 conference in Germany.
+Our CTO shared a 20-minute presentation on Low Reflectance Touch Panels during the electronic Displays 2017 conference in Germany.
 The video can be viewed below or on our YouTube page.
-Click here for more information on our PRECI-Touch products, or contact one of our many sales offices around the globe.
+Learn more about our PRECI-Touch products HERE, or contact one of our many sales offices around the globe.

 Good afternoon everybody!
 Today I would like to speak about the impact of adding discrete touch panels to a display system and how it affects the sunlight readability and ways how to minimize this impact.